-As will be analyzed in section 3.3, existing multi-BRP annexes in the Access Contract cannot respond to the aforementioned problems, either because they only foresee an "accounting" split of one single measured perimeter (=the Access Point, as foreseen in annexes 9, 10 and 11), either because they are restrictive in the physical split configurations they allow (annexes 3bis, 3ter, 14, 14ter).
+As will be analyzed in section 3.3, existing multi-BRP annexes in the Access Contract cannot respond to the aforementioned problems, either because they only foresee an "accounting" split of one single measured perimeter (=the Access Point, as foreseen in annexes 9, 10 and 11), or because they are restrictive in the physical split configurations they allow (annexes 3bis, 3ter, 14, 14ter) or finally because each option targets a specific kind of access point (for ex. annex 9 is only applicable to pure injection points, annex 10 & 11 only to offtake points, and annexes 3 and 14 only to injection/offtake points).